cdapio/cdap-navigator/README.rst

 - ``zookeeperString`` : Kafka Zookeeper string that can be used to subscribe to the CDAP metadata updates
 - ``brokerString`` : Kafka Broker string to which CDAP metadata is published

-Note: The user can specify either zookeeperString or brokerString.
+Note: The user can specify either the zookeeperString or brokerString.

 Optional Properties:
 - ``topic`` : Kafka Topic to which CDAP Metadata updates are published.
 Default is ``cdap-metadata-updates`` which